 In the event of a change in control of the company, employee options granted can be exercised without observing the three-to-five-year blocking period.
 The rules regarding change in control are also applicable in case employees are leaving the company.
 Other than that, there are no special agreements concerning a change in control in favor of either the members of the Board of Directors, Group Management, or any other company management members.
-The Articles of Association contain no provision regarding "opting out" or "opting up" pursuant to article 125 and 135 FinfraG.
+The Articles of Association contain no provision regarding "opting out" or "opting up" pursuant to Article 125 or 135 FinfraG, respectively.